nseepana/developer-roadmap/src/data/roadmaps/datastructures-and-algorithms/content/107-tree-data-structure/105-search-algorithms/index.md

-# Search Algorithms
+# Search Algorithms in Tree Data Structures

-Search algorithms in context of the tree data structure typically include breadth-first search (BFS) and depth-first search (DFS).
-BFS traverses the tree level by level starting from the root.
-It visits all nodes at current depth or level before proceeding to nodes at the next level.
-On the contrary, DFS travels toward the deepest node first, which means it travels as far as it can down one path before backtracking and exploring the next available path.
-DFS has three types - pre-order (root, left, right), in-order (left, root, right) and post-order (left, right, root).
-Another important search algorithm is the Binary Search that operates only on sorted dataset and effectively halves the search space after each comparison.
-It seeks the mid-point of the array and compares it against the target value.
-If the mid-point value is greater, it repeats the process on the left half and if the mid-point value is less, then on the right half.
+## Breadth-First Search (BFS)
+- **Traversal Method**: Visits nodes level by level, starting from the root.
+- **Process**:
+  - Explores all nodes at the current depth before moving to the next level.
+- **Application**: Often used for shortest path searches in unweighted graphs or trees.

+## Depth-First Search (DFS)
+- **Traversal Method**: Prioritizes reaching the deepest node along each branch before backtracking.
+- **Types**:
+  1. **Pre-Order (Root, Left, Right)**: Visits the root node first, then left subtree, and finally right subtree.
+  2. **In-Order (Left, Root, Right)**: Visits left subtree first, then the root, and finally the right subtree.
+(Produces sorted order in BSTs)
+  3. **Post-Order (Left, Right, Root)**: Visits left subtree, right subtree, and the root last.
+- **Application**: Used in various tree operations like expression tree evaluations and tree destruction processes.

+## Binary Search (on sorted datasets)
+- **Applicability**: Exclusively for sorted arrays or lists.
+- **Process**:
+  - Compares the target value with the middle element of the array.
+  - If the target is less than the middle element, searches the left half; if more, searches the right half.
+- **Efficiency**: Highly efficient with O(log n) complexity due to its halving of the search space with each step.

+## Distinctions and Applications
+- **BFS vs. DFS**:
+  - BFS is more suitable for searching the closest nodes, whereas DFS is useful for exploring as far as possible within a branch.
+- **Binary Search**:
+  - Optimal for quickly finding an element in a sorted dataset, not applicable to tree structures unless it’s a Binary Search Tree with a specific arrangement.

+Each of these search algorithms serves different purposes and is chosen based on the specific requirements of the data structure and the problem at hand.